sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 Global variables are shared among all the theLanguage program executions.

-=== Sequence variables
+=== Line variables

-Sequence variables are shared among all the theLanguage programs of a given line (the line in which they are declared).
+Line variables are shared among all the theLanguage programs of a given line (the line in which they are declared).
-They cannot be seen by programs associated to frames from other sequences.
+They cannot be seen by programs associated to frames from other lines.

 === Frame variables